ereneedolan/Profile-Build/README.md

 ## Description

-I developed a profile page to showcase my development work and a way for employers or others in the community to be able to contact me.
+I developed a profile page to showcase my development work and a way for employers and others in the community to be able to contact me.

 I wanted a way that was more user friendly for non-developers to see my work than just having a github page.

-It gives an additional way to display my work while still having a link to my repository on github.
+The webpage gives an additional way to display my work with links to my deployed website projects in Project 1 and Project 3 while still having a link to my repository on github.

-I learned skills in building and style a webpage using HTML and CSS.
+I learned skills in building and styling a webpage using HTML and CSS.
+Important features executed included href URLs and img src's wrapped in <a> tags to use images to lead to external site and working on responsive CSS.

 ## Table of Contents